-On February 23, 1993, the Company purchased all of the shares of $% \left\{ 1,2,\ldots ,2\right\}$ were purchased for approximately \$41,441,000, including transaction costs.
-As a result of this transaction, 18,658,535 shares of

-Class A Common Stock held by a fund managed by Clayton, Dubilier &
+On February 23, 1993, the Company purchased all of the shares of Class A Common Stock held by a fund managed by Clayton, Dubilier & Rice, Inc. In aggregate, 2,414,895 shares of Class A Common Stock were purchased for approximately \$41,441,000, including transaction costs.
+As a result of this transaction, 18,658,535 shares of Class A Common Stock were outstanding as of September 30, 1993.

-Rice, Inc. In aggregate, 2,414,895 shares of Class A Common Stock

-Class A Common Stock were outstanding as of September 30, 1993.

-In accordance with the provisions of certain of the Management Stock periods prior to the initial public offering, under specified conditions Purchasers could require the Company to purchase all of the Shares held by the Purchaser at a formula price based on value.
-Pursuant to requirements of the Securities and $\ensuremath{\mathsf{Exchange}}$

-Subscription Agreements ("MSS Agreements") under which certain were considered redeemable Shares, excluded from shareholders'

-Shares were sold to management investors ("Purchaser") during hook equity and were subject to accretion to the current redemption value $% \left(1\right) =\left(1\right) \left(1\right) +\left(1\right) \left(1\right) \left(1\right) +\left(1\right) \left(1\right) \left($ of the Shares.
-Upon closing of the initial public offering, obligation of the Company to purchase Shares terminated.

-Commission, Shares issued by the Company under the MSS Agreements were reclassified to shareholders' equity.
-During the year ended

-Accordingly, Shares previously classified as redeemable common stock issued for \$469,550.
+In accordance with the provisions of certain of the Management Stock Subscription Agreements ("MSS Agreements") under which certain Shares were sold to management investors ("Purchaser") during periods prior to the initial public offering, under specified conditions Purchasers could require the Company to purchase all of the Shares held by the Purchaser at a formula price based on book value.
+Pursuant to requirements of the Securities and Exchange Commission, Shares issued by the Company under the MSS Agreements were considered redeemable Shares, excluded from shareholders' equity and were subject to accretion to the current redemption value of the Shares.
+Upon closing of the initial public offering, the obligation of the Company to purchase Shares terminated.
+Accordingly, Shares previously classified as redeemable common stock were reclassified to shareholders' equity.
+During the year ended September 30, 1991, activity in redeemable Shares consisted of 235,227 Shares being redeemed for \$710,100 and 118,182 Shares being issued for \$469,550.
 Accretion totalled \$1,625,000 for fiscal 1991.

-September 30, 1991, activity in redeemable Shares consisted of

-235,227 Shares being redeemed for \$710,100 and 118,182 Shares being shareholders at Scotts' annual meeting on February 25, 1993.
-Under the Plan stock options, stock appreciation rights and performance errormance share awards may be granted to officers and other key employees of the Company.
-The Plan also provides for Board members, who neither employees of the Company nor associated with Clayton,

-On November 4, 1992, the Company adopted The Scotts Company 1992 maximum number of shares of Class A Common Stock that may be issued under the Plan is 1,700,000, plus the number of shares surrendered to

-Long Term Incentive Plan (the "Plan").
-The Plan was accepted by the a maximum of 1,000,000 surrendered shares.
+On November 4, 1992, the Company adopted The Scotts Company 1992 Long Term Incentive Plan (the "Plan").
+The Plan was accepted by the shareholders at Scotts' annual meeting on February 25, 1993.
+Under the Plan stock options, stock appreciation rights and performance share awards may be granted to officers and other key employees of the Company.
+The Plan also provides for Board members, who are neither employees of the Company nor associated with Clayton, Dubilier & Rice, Inc., to receive stock options.
+The maximum number of shares of Class A Common Stock that may be issued under the Plan is 1,700,000, plus the number of shares surrendered to exercise options (other than director options) granted under the Plan, up to a maximum of 1,000,000 surrendered shares.